docksal/docksal/docs/advanced/stack-config.md

 A service image name consists of two parts: a docker image name and a tag.
 `docksal/cli` is the name of the docker image, while `2.4-php7.1` is the image tag.

 To switch PHP versions you have to change the image used for the `cli` service to your desired one.

+Note: if the project stack is already running, then apply the changes with `fin project reset cli`.
+This will properly reset and update the `cli` service.

 [How to find out all supported PHP versions?](#docksal-images)